gmc-code/PC-Python/docs/turtle/turtle_screen_advanced.rst

                 .. tab-item:: Q1

-                    Add 2 lines of code to display the drawing wihtout animation.
+                    Add 2 lines of code to display the drawing without animation.

                     .. code-block:: python